JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ### Changes which cannot be performed automatically

 Some TeamCity settings changes require external information and cannot be performed automatically.
 For example, in TeamCity 10.0 the settings of the cloud integration were stored in a dedicated file which was not committed to a VCS.
 In TeamCity 2017.1, these settings were moved to the project level.
-TeamCity cannot perform such a transformation of settings automatically without external data,so manual DSL code update is required.
+TeamCity cannot perform such a transformation of settings automatically without external data, so manual DSL code update is required.

 ## Versions in DSL code